newrelic/nr-reports/README.md

 running a template report)  will be made available to the email template when it is rendered.

-An [example email template](./examples/email-template.html) is provided in the `examples` directory.
+The [default email template](./templates/email/message.html) is located in the `templates/email` directory.

 Because why not?
 Everyone needs more email.